citypayorg/utb/doc/build-windows.md

 ====================

-Below are some notes on how to build Ctp Core for Windows.
+Below are some notes on how to build Utb Core for Windows.

 Most developers use cross-compilation from Ubuntu to build executables for Windows.
 This is also used to build the release binaries.